Darién Gap: Adventure travelers

-To travel between the continents through the Darién Gap has long been a challenge for adventure travelers.
+To travel between the continents through the Darién Gap has long been a challenge.

 The Gap can be transited by off-road vehicles attempting intercontinental journeys.
-The first post-colonial expedition to the Darién was the Marsh Darien Expedition in 1924–25, supported by several major sponsors, including the Smithsonian Institution, the American Museum of Natural History and the government of Panama.
+The first post-colonial expedition to the Darién was the Marsh Darién Expedition in 1924–25, supported by several major sponsors, including the Smithsonian Institution, the American Museum of Natural History, and the government of Panama.

 The first vehicular crossing of the Gap was made by three Brazilians in two Ford Model T cars.
 They left Rio de Janeiro in 1928 and arrived in the United States in 1938.
-The expedition intended to bring attention for the Panamerican highway, after an International Conference in Chile, in 1923.
-The participants were Leonidas Borges de Oliveira, a lieutenant from Brazilian army, Francisco Lopez da Cruz from Brazilian air force, and Mário Fava, a young mechanic.
+The expedition intended to bring attention to the Pan-American highway following an International Conference in Chile, in 1923.
+The participants were Leonidas Borges de Oliveira, a lieutenant from the Brazilian army, Francisco Lopez da Cruz from the Brazilian air force, and Mário Fava, a young mechanic.
 They took what appears to be the last photo of Augusto Sandino, who received them in Nicaragua, and were received by Henry Ford and Franklin Roosevelt in the United States.
-Their story is available with photos from the book O Brasil através das três Américas (Brazil Across the Three Americas) written by Beto Braga.

-Another crossing was completed by the Land Rover La Cucaracha Cariñosa (The Affectionate Cockroach) and a Jeep of the Trans-Darién Expedition of 1959–60, crewed by Amado Araúz (Panama), his wife Reina Torres de Araúz, former Special Air Service man Richard E. Bevir (UK) and engineer Terence John Whitfield (Australia).
+Another crossing was completed by the Land Rover La Cucaracha Cariñosa (The Affectionate Cockroach) and a Jeep of the Trans-Darién Expedition of 1959–60.
 They left Chepo, Panama, on 2 February 1960 and reached Quibdó, Colombia, on 17 June 1960, averaging 201 m per hour over 136 days.
-They traveled a great deal of the distance up the vast Atrato River.